EugeneBoondock/alx_capstone_project/README.md

 - **Project Showcase:** The website prominently displays a collection of my notable projects, each with a brief description and a link to the corresponding source code.
 - **Contact Form:** The contact section includes a form through which users can reach out to me directly for inquiries, collaborations, or any other discussions.
 - **Dynamic Visuals:** The website incorporates dynamic visuals, including videos and images, to create an engaging and immersive user experience.
+-**Detailed Sections:** 'About Me,' 'Skills,' 'Personal Projects,' and 'Contact' allow users to explore my background, technical skills, and past projects.

 ## Technologies Used